BigDataIA-Spring2024-Sec1-Team1/Assignment4/README.md

 The model also includes validators for ensuring that certain fields meet specific criteria, such as being positive integers, having a specific date format, and not containing HTML or quote characters.

-## Part 2: Using DBT

-### Prerequisites

-Before running the script, ensure you have the following installed:
-- DBT
-- Snowflake

-## Description

-DBT:

-- DBT stands for Data Build Tool.
-- It's an open-source command-line tool for transforming, testing, and documenting data in a data warehouse.
-- DBT focuses on SQL-based transformations applied to data residing in a data warehouse.
-- Transformations are organized into modular SQL files called "models."
-- It automatically manages dependencies between models for efficient incremental builds.
-- DBT includes a built-in testing framework for data quality checks and assertions.
-- It generates documentation for data models based on metadata defined in SQL files.
-- Projects are typically version-controlled using Git for tracking changes and collaboration.

-  ## Steps

-- Loaded the clean data into Snowflake
-- You intend to create a summary table with the following schema using DBT.
-(Level, Topic, Year, Number of articles, Min Length (Summary), Max Length (Summary), Min Length (Learning outcomes), Max Length (Learning outcomes))
-- Materialize it to a new table
-- Write tests to validate the new columns
-- Document your model
-- Commit and Deploy the model
-- Create a Test and Production Environment